Sushant-ctrl/RL-IMPLEMENTATIONS/cartpole solution/Readme.md

 ### Solution

-The environment is solved using the **Deep Q-Learning** in the low state.Low state means the observations are taken from the environment and not from images.
+The environment is solved using **Deep Q-Learning with Experience Replay** in the low state.Low state means the observations are taken directly from the environment and not from images.

-Deep Q learning is a form of q learning.
-The `q(s,a)` values are estimated using a deep neural network as a function approximator to find the q values.
+In Deep Q learning the `q(s,a)` values are estimated using a deep neural network as a function approximator.
 This network takes in the state values as input and gives the optimal q value corresponding to all the actions as output.

 The task then turns out to train the network to give the optimal q values  q<sub>*</sub>(s,a)

 For training two networks are used, policy net and target net.
 The target net produces the target, towards which the policy net is trained.
-The parameters of the policy net are copied into the target net after certain fixed number of episodes.
+The parameters of the policy net are copied into the target net after certain fixed number of episodes.By doing this fixed targets are obtained to update the function approximator.

-Mean squared losses and ADAM optimiser is used to train the network.
+Mean squared loss and ADAM optimiser is used to train the network.

-Experience Replay is also used.